How to Use CHITRA

 - Synteny Data

-- Species Data
+- Genome Data

 - Reference Chromosome Size